Which Of The Following Will Contribute To Water Conservation

 Organic mulches, such as wood chips, bark or straw are generally used in gardening and landscaping because they are natural materials that help improve soil quality over time.
 Organic mulches help create a protective barrier around plants that prevents water from evaporating from the soil too quickly.
 They also help prevent weeds by blocking sunlight from reaching weed seeds in the soil.
 Organic mulches should be applied in layers at least three inches thick in order to be effective at reducing evaporation and conserving moisture in the soil.

-See also Is Alkaline Water Distilled
+See also What Is Non Potable Water Used For

 Inorganic mulches such as plastic sheeting, rocks or gravel are also effective at reducing evaporation but may not improve soil quality over time like organic mulches do.
 Inorganic mulches should also be applied in layers that are at least three inches thick in order to be effective at reducing evaporation and conserving moisture in the soil.